 Doctors still aren’t sure what specifically causes fibromyalgia, but many believe that it has to do with how the brain communicates pain with the body.
 It most likely occurs in women, especially those with mood disorders, arthritis or some form of PTSD.
 Additionally, not exercising increases one’s risk for developing fibromyalgia.

-In her new Netflix documentary, Five Foot Two, Lady Gaga seeks to raise awareness and understanding about this painful condition.
+In her documentary, Lady Gaga seeks to raise awareness and understanding about this painful condition.

 “It was basically hard on a fundamental human level to be near someone who was experiencing pain like that and knowing that there is nothing you can do,” said director Chris Moukarbel about working with Lady Gaga on the film.